space-wizards/docs/src/en/proposals/slambamactionman-tourist.md

 ## Possible Expansions

 The Tourist could in the future be split into multiple different kinds of Tourists that have more specificity/theme to their objectives; food bloggers, station inspectors, springbreak groups, veterans.
 For now, the ClothesMate/AutoDrobe allow the player to choose their flavor of roleplay instead.

+The Camera item could also be made to print out photos when one is taken.